VHNAMAH/SAMPLES/README.md

 ### WELCOME
-This is a master repository for all code snippets, samples and demo content from presentations, conferences and meetups.
+This is a master repository for all code snippets, samples and demo content from conferences and meetups.

 I have classified each code sample into its own branch:
 - Cognitive Services (UWP)